Littleton, NH Demographics

 A map of Littleton's Population by Race

-Of the 100 places in New Hampshire, Littleton is the 30th most populous.
+Littleton is ranked the 30th most populous place in New Hampshire, out of 100 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Littleton was ranked the 30th most populous place in the 2020 Census.

 Littleton's White Population